 I got an email from a subscriber recently asking for some ideas for the game, “Yogi Says.”

 Now, I did not invent this game, either the “Simon says” version or the newer adapted version of Yogi Says…

 But I do enjoy the game and I have played it quite a bit with my students.

-I’ve got lots of ideas for these things, my dears.
+And I’ve got lots of ideas for these games, my dears.

 They really like having leadership opportunities, so feel free to let them lead the game once you’ve played it a few times.
 Especially at ages 7 and up.

 Before that, they may be a bit forgetful and not as able to remember what poses or actions they can do.

 The best way to set up this game for your students or children is for you to start as the

 Tell kids they have to do what you do, but ONLY if “Yogi Says.”
 Then you proceed to say either “Yogi says _______ (action word).”
 Or just say ” _______ (action word).”

 If you don’t say “Yogi Says,” first, then the students who did the action are “out.”